Mike Slinn

 when used correctly

-Use a new logger for each plugin that you write.
-This article describes jekyll_plugin_logger, a Ruby gem that I created that allows you to quickly make custom loggers for your plugins.
-This plugin was originally called logger_factory, but it was renamed for version 2 because it was completely rewritten and became incompatible with previous versions.
+3. Describes jekyll_plugin_logger, a Ruby gem that allows you to quickly make custom loggers for your plugins.
+This plugin was originally called logger_factory, but it was renamed for version 2 because it was completely rewritten and became completely incompatible with previous versions.

 puts "Green text and ham!".green